-Video container : MP4 •
+Video container: MP4 ¥

-Target file: Automatic Q
+Target file: Automatic Ω.

 Output settings

 Motion blur: None Supersampling: 1 ×

 Output com pletely

-Videe coictant with a managementing anti- n (Ctagas)
+Video a coictant with supersampling option (Stages)

 Video assistant with supersampling option (Stages)

 If you are not sure which video type is best suited to your output device, select MP4 as the video container.
 This format is widely used and can be played on most devices without any problems.